nvs/lua-stormlib/README.md

 mpq:remove ('file.txt')
 mpq:rename ('file.txt', 'other-file.txt')

--- Rebuilds the archive, attempting to save space. mpq:compact ()
+-- Rebuilds the archive, attempting to save space.
+Removed, renamed, and -- replaced files will remain in the archive until it is compacted.
+Note -- that this has the potential to be a costly operation on some archives. mpq:compact ()

 -- Flush in-memory data to disk.